FluxML/Flux.jl/docs/src/gpu.md

 ### Saving GPU-Trained Models

-After the training process is done one must always transfer the trained model back to the `cpu` memory scope before saving it to secundary memory.
+After the training process is done, one must always transfer the trained model back to the `cpu` memory scope before serializing or saving to disk.
 This can be done, as described in the previous section, with:
 ```julia
 model = cpu(model) # or model = model |> cpu
 ```